Ditectrev/DP-203/README.md

 - [ ] Box 1: moved to cool storage.
 Box 2: container1/contoso.csv.
 - [ ] Box 1: moved to cool storage.
 Box 2: moved to cool storage.

-### HOTSPOT You have an Azure Synapse Analytics dedicated SQL pool named Pool1 that contains an external table named Sales.
+### You have an Azure Synapse Analytics dedicated SQL pool named Pool1 that contains an external table named Sales.
 Sales contains sales data.
 Each row in Sales contains data on a single sale, including the name of the salesperson.
 You need to implement row-level security (RLS).
 The solution must ensure that the salespeople can access only their respective sales.
 What should you do?
 To answer, select the appropriate options in the answer area.

 ![Question 170](images/question170.jpg)